ejwillemse/mcarptif/README.md

 $ pip install -r requirements.txt
 ```

-The code requires `Cython 0.29.14`, which compiles some the critical algorithm components into C. For this, you will need a c-compiler (though the errors will only pop-up later).
+The code requires `Cython 0.29.14`, which compiles some of the critical algorithm components into C. For this, you will need a c-compiler (though the errors will only pop-up later).

 Next, activate a python session.